XinhaoLi74/XinhaoLi74.github.io/_posts/2019-09-29-interactive-map.md

 tsne = TSNE(random_state=0).fit_transform(ECFP4_fps)
 ```

 Define some functions for interactive visualization.
-Some of the code are inspried by [mol2vec_notebook](https://github.com/samoturk/mol2vec_notebooks/tree/master/Notebooks).
+Some of the codes are from [mol2vec_notebook](https://github.com/samoturk/mol2vec_notebooks/tree/master/Notebooks).

 ```python